btweedster/stock-analysis/README.md

 ## AllStocksAnalysis() Code

 ### Description
 `AllStocksAnalysis()` looks at data contained in two worksheets in [VBA_Challenge.xlsm](VBA_Challenge.xlsm).
 There is data for 12 "green stocks" for two years: 2017 and 2018.
-When the script is run it will return for each stock the total Daily Volume traded for the year and the yearly return.
+When the script is run it will list for each stock the total Daily Volume traded for the year and the yearly return expressed as a percentage.

 ### Code

 ## AllstocksAnalysisRefactored() Code